MANTRA: Temporal Betweenness Centrality Approximation through Sampling: Related Work

-\paragraph{Temporal betweenness.} Tsalouchidou et al. \cite{Tsalouchidou_2020}, extended the well-known Brandes algorithm~\cite{Brandes_2001} to allow for distributed computation of betweenness in temporal graphs.
+The literature on betweenness centrality being vast, we restrict our attention to approaches that are closest to ours.
+Thus, we focus on betweenness centrality on temporal graphs.
+Tsalouchidou et al.~\cite{Tsalouchidou_2020}, extended the well-known Brandes algorithm~\cite{Brandes_2001} to allow for distributed computation of betweenness in temporal graphs.
 Specifically, they studied shortest-fastest paths, considering the bi-objective of shortest length and shortest duration.
-Bu{\ss} et al.~\cite{Buss_2020} analysed the temporal betweenness centrality considering several temporal path optimality criteria, such as shortest (foremost), foremost, fastest, and prefix-foremost, along with their computational complexities.
-They showed that, when considering paths with increasing time labels, the foremost and fastest temporal betweenness variants are $\#P$-hard, while the shortest and shortest foremost ones can be computed in $O(|V|^3 \cdot |T|^2)$, and the prefix-foremost one in $O(|V|\cdot |\calE|\cdot \log |\calE|)$.
+Bu{\ss} et al.~\cite{Buss_2020,Rymar_2021} analysed the temporal betweenness centrality considering several temporal path optimality criteria, such as shortest (foremost), foremost, fastest, and prefix-foremost, along with their computational complexities.
+They showed that, when considering paths with increasing time labels, the foremost and fastest temporal betweenness variants are $\#P$-hard, while the shortest and shortest foremost ones can be computed in $O(n^3 \cdot |T|^2)$, and the prefix-foremost one in $O(n\cdot |\calE|\cdot \log |\calE|)$.
 Here $\calE$ is the set of temporal edges, and $T$ is the set of unique time stamps.
-The complexity analysis of these measures has been further refined since~\cite{Rymar_2021}.
-Santoro et al. \cite{Santoro_2022}, provided the first sampling-based approximation algorithm for one variant of the temporal betweenness centrality.
-They gave theoretical results on the approximation guarantee of their framework leveraging on the \emph{empirical Bernstein bound}, an advanced concentration inequality that (to the best of our knowledge) does not provide useful information about the sample size needed to achieve a given approximation error, nor can it be used to define a fast progressive sampling procedure that keeps sampling until the desired approximation is achieved.
+Santoro et al.~\cite{Santoro_2022} provided ONBRA, the first sampling-based approximation algorithm for one variant of the temporal betweenness centrality.
+The input to ONBRA is a temporal graph, a confidence value $\delta\in (0,1)$, and the sample size $r$.
+The algorithm performs a set of $r$ truncated temporal breadth first searches between couples of nodes sampled uniformly at random and estimates the shortest temporal betweenness using the temporal equivalent of the ABRA estimator~\cite{Riondato_2018} for static networks.
+ONBRA's output is a function of the confidence $\delta\in (0,1)$ and the upper bound on the approximation accuracy $\xi\in (0,1)$ computed using the \emph{Empirical Bernstein Bound}~\cite{Maurer_2009}.
+More precisely, with probability $1-\delta$, the approximation computed by ONBRA is guaranteed to have absolute error of at most $\xi$ for each node in the temporal graph.
+Finally, Becker et al.~\cite{Becker_2023}, provided an efficient heuristic to approximate the temporal betweenness rankings by considering the temporal interactions among the $1$-hop neighborhood of the nodes.